Learn Basic Accounting in Less than 1 Hour

 - Operating activities: converts the items reported on the income statement from the accrual basis of accounting to cash.

-- Financing activities: reports the issuance and repurchase of the company’s own bonds and stock and the payment of dividends.
+- Financing activities: Reports the issuance and repurchase of the company’s bonds and stock and the payment of dividends.

 Cash Provided From or Used By Operating Activities

 Learn the basic accounting section of the cash flow statement that reports the company’s net income.
 It then converts it from the accrual basis to the cash basis by using the changes in the balances of current assetCurrent AssetCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
 It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. and current liability accounts, such as:

 - Accounts Receivable Accounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year.

 - Prepaid InsurancePrepaid InsurancePrepaid Insurance is the unexpired amount of insurance premium paid by the company in an accounting period.
 This portion of unexpired insurance is an asset and will be shown in the balance sheet of the company.